joshtynjala/actionscript-3.0-developers-guide/display/display-programming/core-display-classes.md

 classes draw into a rectangle, called a viewport, positioned relative to the stage.

-- StageVideo—The StageVideo class displays video content, using hardware acceleration, when possible.
+- StageVideo — The StageVideo class displays video content, using hardware acceleration, when possible.
 This class is available starting in Flash Player 10.2.
 For more information, see
   [Using the StageVideo class for hardware accelerated presentation](WSe9ecd9e6b89aefd2-68d5ef8f12cc8511f6c-8000.html).

-- StageWebView—The StageWebView class displays HTML content.
+- StageWebView — The StageWebView class displays HTML content.
 This class is available starting in AIR 2.5.
 For more information, see [StageWebView objects](WS901d38e593cd1bac-5a0b8b512ac674f48f-8000.html).